infominer33/infominer33.github.io/_posts/2019-06-26-using-minimal-mistakes.md

 ---
 layout: single
-title:  "Contributors Guide: Using Minimal Mistakes"
+title:  "InfoHub Contributors: Using Minimal Mistakes"
 description: "Contributing to the InfoHub via GitHub, Jekyll and Minimal Mistakes."
 excerpt: >
   Since I've created four GitHub organizations for these public-domain educational resources, I needed to make it clear for others to understand and join in on the fun.
-This guide will introduce you to how some of these sites operate, to encourage participation.
-You are presented with an overview of how I'm using Minimal Mistakes, and Publishing Content for Free via GitHub Pages.
+You are presented with an review of how I'm using Minimal Mistakes to Publish Content for Free via GitHub Pages.
 header:
   image: assets/img/minimal-mistakes-quickstart-header.png
   teaser: assets/img/minimal-mistakes-teaser.png